meows/racket/docs/trigonometry.md

 (sin (* 5/2 pi)) ;; →  1
 ```

+Although these values are important, you shouldn't memorize them.
+To predict
-To predict these outputs, we need merely think about where the line would be on
+these outputs, we need merely think about where the line would intersect the
-a unit circle for any given angle.

-For example, for 1/2 π radians, we might ask how far along the circle we are,
-and to do that we merely multiply any angle in radians by 1/2, which should get
-us 1/4.
-That means we're a quarterway around the circle.

-If you can picture this in your head with the unit circle, then it should be
-easy to know that 1/2 π should give you 1, because we're at the very top of the
-unit circle, and `sin` can only tell you how high versus low you are.
+perimeter of your unit circle.

+For the above example, if we start from 0 and rotate 1/2 π radians (90° degrees)
+at a time, you should be able to visualize where you are on the unit circle.
+When we're at 3/2 π, that's the same as a clock hand pointing at 6 pm.
+Since
+this is the unit circle with a radius of 1, that means we're at `-1` for height.

 > A perhaps silly way to remember what the sine function does is to imagine that
 > its abbreviation, `sin`, refers to a concept of evil behavior, and some people